qusr08/Blockchain/README.md

 > - Have level number / name show up when paused in-game
 > - Add post-processing effects
 > - Add particle effects
-> - Have level auto-restart if the player block dies
 > - Have free-look feature
 > - Add transitions between main menu states

 # Version Log
 > ### jv1.0
-> ##### This is the version that was submitted to the GMTK 2021 Game Jam
+> #### This is the version that was submitted to the GMTK 2021 Game Jam

 > ### bv1.1
-> ##### Major update that adds a lot of the features we wanted to add during the jam into the game
+> #### Major update that adds a lot of the features we wanted to add during the jam into the game
 > - Fixed some major puzzle-breaking bugs in certain levels
-> - Improved UI
+> - Modified and improved UI
 > - Disabled block colliders when they fall off so there is no delay/interferance when moving
 > - Fixed sound effects being played multiple times over each other if two objects did something at the same time
 > - Made music fade in and out instead of hard-cutting at the end of songs